-- ¶ 349.
-LOCAL CHURCH CONNECTIONAL FUNDING.
-1. Each local church of the Global Methodist Church contributes financially to the ministry of the Church beyond the local church through connectional funding.
-The local church treasurer or designee shall calculate the amount to be remitted in accordance with ¶¶ 347.3 and .4 by January 30 of each calendar year based on the prior year's local church operating income. - 2.
-Connectional funding shall not include amounts due from the local church for insurance benefits and pension contributions for its pastor(s) and any additional staff who are part of such plans of the Global Methodist Church.
-Such payments for insurance benefits and pension contributions for plan participants are due in addition to connectional funding remittances by the local church. - 3.
-In calculating the amount of connectional funding to be remitted, - a. the following items are to be included in local church operating income: giving from identified and not identified donors, investment income utilized for operations, building use fees and rental income, and other unrestricted operating income. - b. the following items are to be excluded from local church operating income: benevolences (outside ministries supported by the local church), capital campaign receipts, borrowed funds, fundraisers for non-operating expenses, receipts for reduction of indebtedness, memorials, endowments, and bequests whether restricted or non-restricted, receipts for Global Methodist Church special mission programs, grants and support from other organizations, sales of land, buildings or other church assets, and other non-operating income received. - 4.
+2. Each local church of the Global Methodist Church contributes financially to the ministry of the Church beyond the local church through connectional funding.
+The local church treasurer or designee shall calculate the amount to be remitted in accordance with \P 449.4 and .5 by January 30 of each calendar year based on the prior year's local church operating income.

+- 3. Connectional funding shall not include amounts due from the local church for insurance benefits and pension contributions for its pastor(s) and any additional staff who are part of such plans of the Global Methodist Church.
+Such payments for insurance benefits and pension contributions for plan participants are due in addition to connectional funding remittances by the local church. - 4.
+In calculating the amount of connectional funding to be remitted, - a. the following items are to be included in local church operating income: giving from identified and not identified donors, investment income utilized for operations, building use fees and rental income, and other unrestricted operating income. - b. the following items are to be excluded from local church operating income: benevolences (outside ministries supported by the local church), capital campaign receipts, borrowed funds, fundraisers for non-operating expenses, receipts for reduction of indebtedness, memorials, endowments, and bequests whether restricted or non-restricted, receipts for Global Methodist Church special mission programs, grants and support from other organizations, sales of land, buildings or other church assets, and other non-operating income received. - 5.
 The amount remitted by the local church for connectional funding shall be calculated as follows: - a.
-For general church connectional funding, 1.5% of local church operating income (see ¶ 347.3); - b.
-For annual conference connectional funding where a local church has affiliated with the Global Methodist Church apart from its previous annual conference assignment or was not previously part of an annual conference, 5% of local church operating income (see ¶ 347.3). - c.
-For annual conference connectional funding where a local church has affiliated with the Global Methodist Church together with the annual conference of which it was previously a part, the percentage of local church operating income shall be as determined by the annual conference at the time it affiliates with the Global Methodist Church.
-Annual conferences that align with the Global Methodist Church must establish a schedule by which they will reduce the percentage of local church operating income remitted for annual conference connectional funding to a maximum of 10% of local church operating income (see ¶ 374.3) within five years of aligning with the Global Methodist Church. - 5.
-The percentages in ¶ 347.4 shall only be increased upon the vote of two-thirds of the Transitional Leadership Council or of the convening General Conference.

-- 6. Each month the local church shall remit one-twelfth of the annual sum of general church connectional funding and annual conference connectional funding to the Transitional Leadership Council or its designee. - 7.
-The Transitional Leadership Council or its designee may designate a local church as a missional church and exempt such a church from paying general church or annual conference connectional funding for up to five years from the date of designation.
-Missional churches shall be church plants, church re-starts, or churches located in or serving economically disadvantaged communities. - 8.
-The pastor(s) and leadership of the local church shall interpret connectional funding to the members of the local church so that connectional funding is embraced by such membership and regularly share information with the members of the local church to educate and interpret such connectional funding. - 9.
-The failure of a local church to remit connectional funding in full as calculated annually may result in the Transitional Leadership Council or designee proceeding under ¶¶ 354 to involuntarily disaffiliate the local church from the Global Methodist Church.
+For general church connectional funding, not more than 1.5% of local church operating income (see ¶ 449.4) as set by the General Conference; - b.
+For annual conference connectional funding, not more than 5% of local church operating income (see ¶ 449.4) as set by the respective annual conference. - 6.
+The percentage in ¶ 449.5a shall only be increased upon the vote of two-thirds of the General Conference.
+The percentage in ¶ 449.5b shall only be increased upon the vote of two-thirds of the relevant annual conference. - 7.
+Each month the local church shall remit one-twelfth of the annual sum of general church connectional funding to the Treasurer of the Global Methodist Church and one-twelfth of the annual conference connectional funding to the respective annual conference. - 8.
+The annual conference connectional council or its equivalent may designate a local church as a missional church and exempt such a church from paying general church or annual conference connectional funding for up to five years from the date of designation.
+Missional churches shall be church plants, church restarts, or churches located in or serving economically disadvantaged communities. - 9.
+The pastor(s) and leadership of the local church shall interpret connectional funding to the members of the local church so that connectional funding is embraced by such membership and regularly share information with the members of the local church to educate and interpret such connectional funding.